vic-techwriter/vic-techwriter/README.md

 - 👋 Hi, I’m Victor, @vic-techwriter.
 - 👀 My career is in Technical Communication.
 A main interest of mine is structured-authoring technology.
-- 🌱 I’m currently learning to parse with JavaScript by using parsers like Acorn.

 <!---
 vic-techwriter/vic-techwriter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.